Free & Reduced Program

 - NCAA fee waivers

-Applying now will also ensure your student continues to receive low or no-cost meals for the first 30 days of the next school year.
+Applying now will also ensure your student continues to receive these benefits for the first 30 days of the next school year.

-Families that have a gross household income within the limits determined by federal government guidelines qualify for free or reduced-price meals.
-Only one application is needed for all children in your household that attend school in Lewisville ISD.
+Families that have a gross household income within the limits determined by federal government guidelines qualify for the Free and Reduced Program.
+Only one application is needed for all children in your household who attend LISD schools.

-Families receiving benefits from any of the following special programs may be eligible for free meals:
+Additionally, families receiving benefits from any of the following special programs may be eligible for the Free and Reduced Program:

 - Supplemental Nutrition Assistance Program (SNAP)